CLEY next the SEA

 Between the main street and the marshes is

-The best known of the millers was Steven Barnabas Burroughs, whose family worked and owned the Mill from 1840 to 1919, after which it fell into disrepair.
+the most famous landmark of Cley, the 18th century windmill.
+The best known of miller was Steven Barnabas Burroughs, whose family worked and owned the Mill from 1840 to 1919, after which it fell into disrepair.
 In 1921 it was bought by Sarah Maria Wilson and converted into a holiday home.
 The conversion involved removing most of the working parts and fixing the cap and sails.
 The old stones, used for grinding the flour, were set into the ground nearby and the warehouses were converted into stables and boat sheds.
 The sails, fanstage and galleries were last replaced in 1988.
-The mill is now a bed and breakfast and the owners usually allow visitors to take a look inside and climb to the top for superb views of the surrounding countryside. |
+The windmill is now a bed and breakfast and the owners usually allow visitors to take a look inside and climb to the top for superb views of the surrounding countryside. |

 Cley coast path |